kentnf/VirusDetect/tools/readme.md

 **Directly perfrom step 3.4 will take very long time due to lot of virus have not been classified after step 3.3.
 It is better to perform step 3.5 to update two manually correct files after step 3.4.
 About 8,000 unclassified virus need to be analyzed in step 3.4, and it will save lot of time.**

-#####3.3 manually classification using virus description
+#####3.4 manually classification using virus description

-__World-Search__
+**Run the classification again, notice to add -c parameter.**

+	$ perl viral_DB_prepare.pl -t category -c 1 gbvrl*.gz 1>report.txt 2>&1

-Afer manually correct in step 3.1 and 3.2.
+Afer manually correct in step 3.1 to 3.3.
 Some viral sequences still can not be classified for missing host feature and have a unrecognized genus name.
 But they have almost same description with other classified virus.
 These virus could be classified by comparing their descriptions with classified virus.
+The below command will do it automatically.
+The command will compare the description of unclassified virus with classified virus, then borrow the info of classification to the unclassified.

 For example, the sequence GI:331725 does not have host feature, and the genus name is “Small linear single stranded RNA satellites”.
 It described as “Cucumber mosaic virus satellite RNA”.